svermaji/RunCommand/Details-README.md

 ## Recent Changes<br>
 #### On 3-Oct-2021<br>
 * Auto Lock feature supported based on config
+* Option to see full command or only name

 #### On 1-Oct-2021<br>
 * Lock screen and change password screen added